 The region's first major snow event of the season arrived early Saturday morning, and crews across the Tri-State seemed ready.
 Major roads were treated and cleared quickly, and there were few weather-related traffic incidents throughout the morning and into the afternoon.

 Sidewalks, though were a different story.
 It's a recurring issue for people as they walk through their neighborhoods after accumulating snowfall or an ice storm: A stretch of sidewalk will be free of snow and ice, while other stretches... not so much.

-When it comes to Covington, with a few heroic exceptions, a walk along the city sidewalks usually requires careful attention, skilled maneuvering and heavy snow boots.
+With a few heroic exceptions, a walk along the city sidewalks after snowfall usually requires careful attention, skilled maneuvering and heavy snow boots.
 Some just abandon all hope and walk in the street, where the plows usually have already cleared the snow.

-In both of these cities, the uncleared sidewalks are -- technically -- evidence of a crime.
-That's because in both cities, property owners are required by law to clear snow and ice from their sidewalks and any abutting sidewalks.
+In Cincinnati, uncleared sidewalks are technically evidence of a crime: Property owners are required by law to clear snow and ice from their sidewalks and any abutting sidewalks.

 Cincinnati - Remove Snow or Pay $25